|

 A good evaluator works for the parents, assisting them in meeting legal requirements and in supporting them when districts overstep their bounds." |

 I wouldn't recommend one lab per course, though.
 For best results, do enough that the students learn to use lab equipment, follow the scientific method, follow proper lab procedures, learn to record data and analyze it, draw appropriate conclusions, and write lab reports.
 Then they'll be prepared for college lab classes but will also be more likely to understand when they are shown faulty data and/or conclusions or otherwise separate good science from bad.
 2. Where can you get lab equipment?
 I've had great success buying used (and sometimes new) equipment relatively cheaply online.
+Lab kits can be purchased in bookstores, craft stores, hobby shops, and more.
 A lot of labs can be done with simple kitchen tools, but there's something about using a triple beam balance or a beaker over an alcohol burner that makes experiments more exciting.
 3. What if you don't feel comfortable teaching labs?

 0 Comments